tamarit/pn_suite/README.md

     llorens_prec
     yu

-For instance, we can compute several slices with the following command (observe that they all preserve the property `  conflict_free}` and the same deadlock freedom, i.e. `lola:EF DEADLOCK`).
+For instance, we can compute several slices with the following command (observe that they all preserve the property `  conflict_free` and the same deadlock freedom, i.e. `lola:EF DEADLOCK`).

 	$ pn_slicer examples/other/pn_example.xml "P6,P9" "conflict_free,lola:EF DEADLOCK"
 	Petri net named example successfully read.